-Real Estate is not only about buying and selling: renting-leasing is bigger business than transactional business
+Real Estate is not only about buying and selling: renting-leasing is a bigger business than a transactional business

-The first reaction to the lease rentals in commercial and retail will come with a negative’s bias.
-The lessee will negotiate hard on lease rentals. we have already seen certain malls announce free lease to retail outlets for a period of 1-3 months. further the tenant will renegotiate the lease claiming that the market would be slow and business would not be feasible at current rates.
+The first reaction to lease rentals in commercial and retail will come with a negative bias.
+The lessee will negotiate hard on lease rentals. we have already seen certain malls announce free leases to retail outlets for a period of 1-3 months. further, the tenant will renegotiate the lease claiming that the market would be slow and business would not be feasible at current rates.

-The GOOD NEWS comes for the rentals in residential sector.
-The lease rentals have predominantly been low for many years giving yield in the range of 2-3 %.
-The rentals in residential real estate will see an uptick as deliveries will get delayed and the buying decision will get affected because of the job loss, low employment visibility and salary cuts which we are already beginning to hear.
+The GOOD NEWS comes for rentals in the residential sector.
+The lease rentals have predominantly been low for many years giving a yield in the range of 2-3 %.
+The rentals in residential real estate will see an uptick as deliveries will get delayed and the buying decision will get affected because of job loss, low employment visibility, and salary cuts which we are already beginning to hear.
 People will renew their lease agreements even if it is at a little higher rent.
 This period can be expected to last for 2-3 years

 This is also a time when co-living and co-sharing start-ups will be back in flavour and we will see action in this segment.
-Venture capitalist will start investing with developers and start-ups building co-living spaces.
-Co-working will also see a positive bias as small and medium size office space users will choose co-working against leasing strata or self-owned or self-leased space.
-Warehousing will further be boosted as the importance of the basic use of Warehouse has been proven at this time of corona pandemic.
+A venture capitalist will start investing with developers and start-ups building co-living spaces.
+Co-working will also see a positive bias as small and medium-sized office space users will choose co-working against leasing strata or self-owned or self-leased space.
+Warehousing will further be boosted as the importance of the basic use of a Warehouse has been proven at this time of the corona pandemic.